daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/documentation/server-setup.md

 ```

 ## Step 2: Build image to SD card
-- Put the 'SD' card and begin the imaging process.
+- Put the SD card and begin the imaging process.

 - First select an Operating System:
   - `CHOOSE OS` –>